Derivative four-fermion model, effective action and bumblebee generation: Introduction

-The dynamical LSB within the bumblebee framework has been studied on the base of a four-fermion interaction model with the chiral current $j_5^\mu=\bar\psi\gamma^\mu\gamma_5\psi$, in the one-loop approximation \cite{Gomes:2007mq}.
+The dynamical LSB within the bumblebee framework has been studied on the base of a four-fermion interaction model with the chiral current $j_5^\mu=\bar\psi\gamma^\mu\gamma_5\psi$, in the one-loop approximation \cite{Gomes:2007mq} (we note that there exists a certain analogy between the axial vector coupling, which, in particular, is employed in our paper, and the chiral derivative coupling considered in \cite{Schwinger}, while, namely, the axial vector coupling is necessary to generate the bumblebee Lagrangian).
 The study showed that radiative corrections could generate a bumblebee-like potential defined in \cite{Kostelecky:1989jp,Kostelecky:1989jw,Kostelecky:2000mm,Altschul:2005mu}, i.e., a possibility of generating spontaneous Lorentz symmetry breaking through quantum corrections was demonstrated.
 However, the bumblebee potential vanishes when the 't Hooft-Veltman prescription is applied \cite{tHooft:1972tcz}.
 On the other hand, if we consider massless fermions, an explicit generation of the complete one-loop bumblebee potential also can be performed \cite{Assuncao:2017tnz}.

 More recently, in \cite{Assuncao:2019azw}, a four-fermion model with the derivative current $j^{\mu\nu}=\bar\psi\gamma^\mu i\partial^\nu\psi$ was analyzed, generating a tensor bumblebee potential in the nonperturbative approach.
 This finding has encouraged further research into other four-fermion models that may produce exact bumblebee potentials.
 Therefore, the objective of this work is to investigate a particular derivative self-interacting model that can generate an exact vector bumblebee potential.